Impeachment trial of Andrew Johnson: Selection of members

 The seven individuals to serve as impeachment managers had been selected by the House by ballot on March 2, 1868, after the initial nine articles of impeachment had been passed.

-The House Republican caucus had met March 1, 1868 (the previous night) to hold an internal vote on whom they would support to be impeachment managers.
+The House Republican caucus had met March 1, 1868 (the previous night) to hold an internal vote to determine a consensus on whom they would support to be impeachment managers.
 Barred from attending were independent Republican Samuel Fenton Cary of Ohio and "Conservative Republican" Thomas E. Stewart of New York, both of whom had voted against impeachment (unlike the rest of the Republican caucus).
 With 79 members present, the House Republican caucus held a vote, with the rules stating that those receiving the highest number of votes would be chosen, and that no person would be chosen unless they had received a minimum of 40 votes in their favor.
-The first ballot saw Boutwell receive 75 votes, Bingham 74 votes, Wilson 71 votes, Williams 66 votes, Butler 48 votes, and Logan 40, thus electing the six as having the support of the Republican caucus.
+The first ballot saw Boutwell receive 75 votes, Bingham 74 votes, Wilson 71 votes, Williams 66 votes, Butler 48 votes, and Logan 40, thus designating the six as having the support of the Republican caucus.
 Stevens and Thomas Jenckes (R– RI) had each received 37 votes on the first ballot, while several other congressmen received between two and ten votes.
-On the second ballot, Stevens received 41 votes, securing him the House Republican caucus' support backing to be an impeachment manager.
+On the second ballot, Stevens received 41 votes, securing him the House Republican caucus' support to be an impeachment manager.